-If you're older or in ill health, you surely understand why these documents are important.
-But if you're younger—perhaps using this program to help prepare health care documents for a loved one—consider making documents for yourself now, even if you don't think it's necessary.
+Every adult can benefit from making health care directives.
+If you’re older or in ill health, you surely understand why these documents are important.
+But if you’re younger—perhaps using WillMaker to help prepare health care documents for a loved one—consider making documents for yourself now, even if you don’t think it’s necessary.

 Your right to direct your own health care is well established.
 But that wasn’t always the case.
 Just a few decades ago, heart-wrenching legal battles were fought to win permission to create a document stating that life-prolonging treatments should be terminated—or continued—at the end of life.